 Adaptation and transition are two prominent sustainability science concepts.
 The former includes one facet of resilience, the capacity of socio-ecological systems to continually change and adapt within their critical thresholds with some exceptional transformability beyond thresholds.
-The latter concept entails niche experimentation of low-carbon systems and how niche-internal actors influence transformational changes, so-called sustainability transitions, and are influenced by incumbent socio-technical regime.
-Critics argue that neither adaptation literature nor transition literature sufficiently informs adaptive transition pathways that need to be adaptive to already low-carbon subsistence production systems in many developing countries and rural areas of developed countries.
+The latter concept entails niches of low-carbon and resilient systems and how niche-internal actors influence transformational changes, so-called sustainability transitions, and are influenced by the incumbent socio-technical regime.
+Critics argue that neither adaptation literature nor transition literature sufficiently informs adaptive transition pathways that need to be adaptive to already low-carbon but vulnerable production systems in many developing countries and developing areas of developed countries.

 Adaptive transition constitutes procedural and substantive aspects of innovations and sustainability transitions.
 Procedural aspects entail such processes as participatory technology development, public engagement in science, and modulation of social and technical changes.
 Substantive aspects of adaptive transition involve environmental justice and social welfare gain, fair distribution of welfare and respects of rights.